AgriHarmony/HYDRUS-1-D-gfortran/README.md

     - data/Exmaples/HP1
     - data/Exmaples/Inverse
     - data/Exmaples/Unstach

-If you want to run Direct/TEST10, then
+For example, if you want to run Direct/TEST10, then copy the folder to input_output
 ```
 cp -r data/Examples/Direct/Test10 input_output/.
 ```
-Optional: Set path in LEVEL_01.DIR
+(Optional: If you want to change reading directory, set path in LEVEL_01.DIR )

 Compile the HYDRUS source code then run
 ```